 Port Gaverne is a sheltered, narrow cove with plenty of sand at low tide and neighbour to Port Isaac and may be the quaintest cove in North Cornwall nestling in under the cliffs.

 A National Trust owned beach which has remained almost unchanged in hundreds of years is popular with families as it has plenty of rock pools.
 Once a thriving port landing slate and coal and a thriving fishing port for pilchards.
-The origin of the name Gaverne is thought to have come from 'Karn Hun' meaning rocky haven and is still spelt 'Port Gavern' by a few locals - pronounced 'gay-verne'.
+A gastro pub and summer beach cafe is a stone's throw from the beach.

 TREBARWITH STRAND - 7 miles